PrinceSumberia/assets-management/README.md

      <string name="google_maps_api">your geocoding api here</string>
 ```

 - Now visit https://console.firebase.google.com.
-Login using the same account which you have used earlier and Select CRIE_iAsset project.
+Login using the same account which you have used earlier and Select asset-management project.

 - Now inside Firebase console.
 Under Develop options click on "Storage" and then click on "Get Started" button and then "Got It".
 This will create a Firebase Storage Bucket for storing bills and qr codes.